RanjanGupta-BigData/DataScan/README.md

 # scipandas

 A library extending xarray for scientific computing.
+See (docs)[dibgerge.github.io/datascan] for more information.